jerryscript-project/jerryscript/targets/mbed/readme.md

 Basically, you can create a new target in this way (If the mbed OS support your board).

 #####Let's get into the details!
 1. The next rule is the `jerry` rule.
 This rule builds the JerryScript and copy the output files into the target libjerry folder.
-Two files will be generated at `targets/mbed$(TARGET)/libjerry`:
+Two files will be generated at `targets/mbed/libjerry`:
   * libjerrycore.a
   * libfdlibm.a

   You can run this rule with the following command:
-  - `make -f targets/target-mbed/Makefile.mbed board=$(TARGET) jerry`
+  - `make -f targets/mbed/Makefile.mbed board=$(TARGET) jerry`

 2. The next rule is the `js2c`.
-This rule calls a `js2c.py` python script from the `jerryscript/targets/tools` and creates the JavaScript builtin file into the `targets/mbed$(TARGET)/source/` folder.
+This rule calls a `js2c.py` python script from the `jerryscript/targets/tools` and creates the JavaScript builtin file into the `targets/mbed/source/` folder.
 This file is the `jerry_targetjs.h`.
 You can run this rule with the follwoing command:

-  - `make -f targets/target-mbed/Makefile.mbed board=$(TARGET) js2c`
+  - `make -f targets/mbed/Makefile.mbed board=$(TARGET) js2c`

 3. The last rule is the `yotta`.
 This rule sets the yotta target and install the mbed-drivers module, install the dependencies for the mbed OS and finaly creates the mbed binary file.
-The binary file will be genrated at `targets/mbed$(TARGET)/build/$(YOTTA_TARGET)/source/jerry.bin`.
+The binary file will be genrated at `targets/mbed/build/$(YOTTA_TARGET)/source/jerry.bin`.
 You can run this rule with the following command:

-  - `make -f targets/target-mbed/Makefile.mbed board=$(TARGET) yotta`
+  - `make -f targets/mbed/Makefile.mbed board=$(TARGET) yotta`

 4. Optional rule: `clean`.
-It removes the build folder from the target-mbed and jerry.
+It removes the build folder from the mbed and jerry.
 You can run this rule with this command:

-  - `make -f targets/target-mbed/Makefile.mbed board=$(TARGET) clean`
+  - `make -f targets/mbed/Makefile.mbed board=$(TARGET) clean`

 #####Flashing
 When the build is finished you can flash the binary into your board if you want.
 In case of ST boards you have to install the `st-link` software.
 Please visit [this page](https://github.com/texane/stlink) to install STLink-v2.
 You can flash your binary into your board with the following command:
 ```
-make -f targets/target-mbed/Makefile.mbed board=$(TARGET) flash
+make -f targets/mbed/Makefile.mbed board=$(TARGET) flash
 ```
 The flash rule grabs the binary and copies it to the mounted board or use the STLink-v2 to flash.
 When the status LED of the board stops blinking, press RESET button on the board to execute JerryScript led flashing sample program in js folder.